tinutmap/grocerfinder/readme.md

 # grocerfinder.com

 ## Intro
 grocerfinder.com is a pet project to keep a curated list of seasonal items from **Aldi** grocery store in the US. **Aldi** is author's favorite grocery store which offers rotating high quality seasonal items.
-Based on author experience, some items are in high demand that are truely *"here today, gone tomorrow"*.
+Based on author experience, some items are in high demand that are truly *"here today, gone tomorrow"*.

 This project's objectives are to:
-- Let users keep track of their favorite items.
+- Let users report availability, price, promotion, etc. and keep track of their favorite items.
 - Let users rate and discuss about items.
-- Provide them a time estimate/prediction of future availability.
+- Provide users a time estimate/prediction of future availability based on past data points.

 The data is gathered from the author and potentially crowd-sourced from public in the future.